wavezync/hiring-challenges/README.md

 # hiring-challenges
-Wanna work with SyetaLabs ?
+Wanna work with WaveZync?
 You came to right place